aawsolutions/bslcks/README.markdown

+# BSLCKS
-This particular setup is customized for use at Beautiful Savior Lutheran Church in Olathe, KS (http://bslcks.org)
+A django project customized for use at Beautiful Savior Lutheran Church in Olathe, KS (http://bslcks.org)

-==TODO:==
+## TODO:
 Mostly in order
 * Profile Page template
 * Site Search